HOW TO APPLY

 NOTE: Some of the WISE societies - AIChE, ANS, ASME, IEEE and SAE - will sponsor only individuals who are members of their societies at

-To qualify for consideration, applicants MUST BE:
+To qualify for consideration:

-or legal permanent residents of the
+or legal permanent resident of the

 United States.
 You may not apply for the program if you are not already a permanent resident of the United States.